claudiodgl/PheroComNetwork/README.md

 * nodes ids varies from 1 to 12 (two first columns)
 * timestamps varies from 2 to 10,000

-## Paper submited

-Data set available for the paper submitted to Brazilian Conference on Intelligent Systems (BRACIS) 2022.

 ## PheroCom description

 The PheroCom model is originy described in: